 On April 16, 2015, an entity owned by two stockholders executed a promissory note with a credit limit of \$ 200,000 from the Company.
-The note is due on May 15, 2016, with interest at 5 percent.
-At December 31, 2015, the remaining balance was \$ 76,887 and this balance was not admitted in accordance with SAP and has been excluded from these statements.
+The note matured on May 15, 2016, with interest at 5 percent.
+At December 31, 2015, the balance was \$ 76,887 and this balance was not admitted in accordance with SAP and has been excluded from these statements.
+During the year ended December 31, 2016, this entity also reimbursed the Company \$ 306,770 for the salaries of two employees who perform work for the Company and the entity owned by two stockholders.

-NOTE R - PARTICIPATING POLICIES
+NOTE Q - PARTICIPATING POLICIES

-At December 31, 2015 and 2014, the Company had 3 percent of its policies participating.
+At December 31, 2016 and 2015, the Company had 3 percent of its policies participating.
 The Company pays dividends to eligible participating policies under a dividend formula approved by the Company.
 Dividends vary by age and duration.
 The total annual policy dividend is the unit dividend for the issue age and duration times the number of units in force.
-The amount of policyholder dividends was \$ 1,616, and \$ 1,850 for 2015 and 2014, respectively.
+The amount of policyholder dividends was \$ 1,772 and \$ 1,616 for 2016 and 2015, respectively.